sulu/sulu-docs/book/creating-a-basic-website/setup-a-webspace.rst

 A webspace can itself consist of multiple portals.
 In our simple configuration file we make use of only one portal.
 The idea is that the same content can be shared among different portals and URLs.
-The portals can then also define for themeselve in which localization they publish the content, so that you can spread different localizations over different URLs.
+The portals can then also define for themselves in which localization they publish the content, so that you can spread different localizations over different URLs.

-Our sample file defines just one portal, which includes a `name` and a `key` just as the webspace, wherby the key for the portal hast to be unique for the entire installation, not only within this webspace.
+Our sample file defines just one portal, which includes a `name` and a `key` just as the webspace, whereby the key for the portal hast to be unique for the entire installation, not only within this webspace.

 Then the `strategy` for the `resource-locator` is defined, which influences